mdazatorres/repo_website_theme/content/publication/garcia-2024-assessing/index.md

 ---
-title: 'Common patterns between dengue cases, climate, and local environmental variables in Costa Rica: A wavelet approach'
+title: 'Assessing SARS-CoV-2 Testing Adherence in a University Town: Recurrent Event Modeling Analysis'

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- Y. E. García
+- Yury E García
-- S. W. Chou-Chen
+- Alec J Schmidt
-- L. A. Barboza
+- Leslie Solis
-- M. L. Daza-Torres
+- Maria L Daza-Torres
-- J. C. Montesinos-López
+- J Cricelio Montesinos-López
-- P. Vásquez
+- Brad H Pollock
-- et al.
+- Miriam Nuño

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2023-01-01'
+date: '2024-01-01'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2024-08-13T23:18:49.031509Z'
+publishDate: '2024-08-13T23:18:49.043335Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).